Ceren Demirçelen

 Ceren Demirçelen (born February 23, 1992) is a Turkish women's handballer, who plays in the Turkish Women's Handball Super League for Kastamonu Bld.
 GSK, and the Turkey national team.
 The -tall sportswoman is line player.

-Playing career

-Club
+Club career

-Ceren Demirçelen began her sports career in the 2010–11 season joining the handball team of Kastamonu University, which played in the Turkish Women's Handball First League.
+Ceren Demirçelen began her sports career in the 2010–11 season, joining the handball team of Kastamonu University, which played in the Turkish Women's Handball First League.
 In the 2012–13 and 2013–14 seasons, she played in the Women's Sıper League for Araç Belediyespor, which was renamed to Kastamonu Bld.
 GSK in July 2014.
 She continued to remain on the squad of Kastamonu Bld.
 GSK in the coming seasons.

-She participated at the 2015–16 Women's EHF Challenge Cup with Kastamonu Bld.
+She participated in the 2015–16 Women's EHF Challenge Cup with Kastamonu Bld.
 GSK.

-International
+International career

-In November 2014, Demirçelen was admitted the Turkey women's national handball team.
-She ttok part at the qualification matches of the 2015 World Women's Handball Championship – European qualification.
+In November 2014, Demirçelen was called up to the Turkey women's national handball team.
+She took part in the qualification matches of the 2015 World Women's Handball Championship – European qualification.
+In 2022, she was part of the national team that became champions at the 5th Islamic Solidarity Games in Konya, Turkey.